dustinpfister/blog_posts/_posts/threejs-camera-orthographic.md

 layout: post
 categories: three.js
 id: 189
-updated: 2022-04-29 09:57:22
+updated: 2022-07-27 07:56:00
-version: 1.35
+version: 1.36
 ---

-In [three.js](https://threejs.org/) there are [a few cameras to work with](/2018/04/06/threejs-camera/), typically in most cases I would use the [perspective camera](/2018/04/07/threejs-camera-perspective/), however there is also the [orthographic camera](https://threejs.org/docs/#api/en/cameras/OrthographicCamera) as well that can come in handy in some situations.
-With this kind of camera an object size will remain the same regardless of this distance in which the object is from the camera, as compared to the perspective camera which will change the side as the distance from the camera goes up.
+In [three.js](https://threejs.org/) there are [a few cameras to work with](/2018/04/06/threejs-camera/), typically in most cases I would use the [perspective camera](/2018/04/07/threejs-camera-perspective/), however there is also the [orthographic camera](https://threejs.org/docs/#api/en/cameras/OrthographicCamera).
+With this  orthographic camera an object size will remain the same regardless of this distance in which the object is from the camera, as compared to the perspective camera which will change the size as the distance from the camera goes up.

-With that said in this post I will be writing about the orthographic camera, and how it compares to the perspective camera, and why you might want to use it with certain projects.
+I often do use the perspective camera as with most of the projects I work on I want to use a camera that works like that of the human eye, but the main other camera of interest outside of that would be the orthographic camera first and foremost.
+With that said in this post I will be writing about the orthographic camera, and how it compares to the perspective camera, and why I might want to use it with certain projects.

 <!-- more -->